ElazarK/content-docs/scripts/BlockIP.md

-This script blocks an IP address in a configured firewall.
+Blocks an IP address in a configured firewall.

 ## Script Data
 ---